uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/additional-information.html.md

 ---
-title: Additional Information | Income Tax (MTD) End-to-End Service Guide
+title: Additional information | Income Tax (Making Tax Digital) end-to-end service guide
 weight: 30
 description: Software developers, designers, product owners or business analysts.
 Integrate your software with the Income Tax API for Making Tax Digital.
 ---

-# Additional Information
+# Additional information

 If MTD customers are earning any type of income in addition to their self-employment and property income, they must report that to HMRC just as they would in their Self Assessment return.